Gas Morphology of Milky Way-like Galaxies in the TNG50 Simulation: Signals of Twisting and Stretching: Comparisons

 Here we present a comparison between gaseous distributions in the cold, warm, hot, and all gas temperature demarcations, as defined in Section~\ref{sec: temp} Table~\ref{tab: tempclass}.
 The first set of comparisons that we consider is the gaseous distribution morphology classifications presented in Section~\ref{sec: shape_class}.
 The morphology classifications for each galaxy in our sample of 25 MW-like galaxies for each temperature regime (see Table~\ref{tab: tempclass}) are summarized in Table~\ref{tab: classifications}.

-We find that the vast majority (76\%) of all distributions show twisting at some point in their radial profiles.
-Specifically, 64\% of cold gas distributions, 84\% of warm gas distributions, 76\% of hot gas distributions, and 80\% of all gas distributions show twisting in their radial profiles and are classified as either twisted or stretched-twisted distributions.
-Of these distributions, nearly half (48\%) experience purely twisted radial profiles.
+We find that the vast majority ($77\%$) of all distributions show twisting at some point in their radial profiles.
+Specifically, $64\%$ of cold gas distributions, $76\%$ of warm gas distributions, $88\%$ of hot gas distributions, and $80\%$ of all gas distributions show twisting in their radial profiles and are classified as either twisted or twisted-stretched distributions.
+Of these distributions, nearly half ($44\%$) experience purely twisted radial profiles.
 Interestingly, all gas distributions experience the lowest number of purely twisted distributions (40\%), while cold gas has the most purely twisted distributions (56\%).

-Additionally, we conclude that the gaseous distributions tend to become more stretched as the temperature increases.
-Only 12\% of cold gas distributions experience stretching at some point, while warm and hot gas experience some form of stretching in 48\% and 52\% of their distributions respectively.
-Furthermore, when we look at the gas as a whole, nearly half (48\%) of distributions experience stretching at some point in their radial profiles.
-This high rate of twisting in the cold gas is likely influenced by the rotation of the disk while the more extended warm and hot gas is less affected by this rotation, and thus, exhibits more stretching in their radial profiles.
+Furthermore, we conclude that gaseous distributions tend to become more stretched at higher temperatures.
+Only 12\% of cold gas distributions experience stretching at some point, while warm and hot gas experience some form of stretching in $60\%$ of their distributions.
+Furthermore, when we look at the gas as a whole, nearly half ($45\%$) of distributions experience stretching at some point in their radial profiles.
+This high rate of twisting in the cold gas is likely influenced by the rotation of the disk, while the more extended warm and hot gas is less affected by this rotation and, thus, exhibits more stretching in their radial profiles.

 Considering purely stretched and simple distributions for all galaxies in each temperature regime, we conclude that the minority of distributions exhibit these features.
 Specifically, only 12\% of gaseous distributions are classified as purely stretched.
-Specifically, only 4\% of cold gas, 12\% of warm gas, 24\% of hot gas, and 8\% of all gas distributions are purely stretched.
+Specifically, only 4\% of cold gas, $24\%$ of warm gas, $12\%$ of hot gas, and $8\%$ of all gas distributions are purely stretched.
 The least common distribution type in our sample is simple distributions.
-Only 7\% of distributions are classified as simple.
-These distributions appear only in cold gas and all gas temperature regimes at 16\% and 12\% respectively.
+Only $7\%$ of distributions are classified as simple.
+These distributions appear only in cold gas and all gas temperature regimes at $16\%$ and $12\%$ respectively.

 Next, we present a comparison between the individual temperature regimes by examining the shape parameters $s$, $q$, and $T$, with a primary focus on the triaxiality parameter $T$ (Equation~\ref{eq: shape_param_T}).
 For this comparison, we employ Table~\ref{tab: median_percentile} and Figure~\ref{fig: median_plot}.